Advanced Studies in Music & Dance Education – Orff Schulwerk

 ULG

-This course is aimed at educators at a post-graduate level from all over the world who have already had training or experience in music and dance education based on the pedagogical concepts of Orff-Schulwerk.
+This course at post-graduate level is aimed at educators from all over the world who have already had training or experience in music and dance education based on the pedagogical concepts of Orff-Schulwerk.
 It offers experienced music and dance teachers an intensive and concentrated course on one of the world's most well-known integrative approaches in music and dance pedagogy in a wonderful setting.

-The influence of Carl Orff's aproach had a great impact on music and dance education in many parts of the world.
+The Carl Orff's approach has greatly influenced music and dance education in many parts of the world.
 The pedagogical principles of his and Gunild Keetman's Schulwerk are universal and based on a belief in the creative and artistic nature of the human being.
 The Orff Institute at the Mozarteum University is a centre of this international movement in music and dance education.
-The participants of the course, who come from different cultural backgrounds, will be encouraged to transfer and adapt this pedagogical approach to the specific needs of their own cultures.

 General information